Yizhuangzhou/F1RT/README.md

 The file "data/F1RT_depth_mean_rawdepth_500bp.xls" contains average depth for all scaffolds assembled by metaSPAdes.

-Then use the R code corresponding to "SOAP_RemainScaf_MeanDepth.xls" section in Rscript_4Reconstruction.RR script to draw Fig. 1A.
+Then use the R code corresponding to "Isolates_PrimaryMAG_MeanDepth.xls" section in Rscript_4Reconstruction.RR script to draw Fig. 1A.

 6. Get the scaffolds with <90% AF